 This is really a simple hack; a few quick casemods and rerouting the ground and signal wires on each side.
 Nonetheless, it's a visible hack that gets quite a few kudos.

 Wearing behind-the-ear hearing aids doesn't work very well with most headphones (and earbuds not at all).
 Wires get in the way, so even the cables made for hearing aids aren't an ideal solution.
-Improving this issue is what this hack achieves.
+Creating an improvement over these issues is what this hack achieves.

 I first completed this hack in early 2009.
 That initial pair stopped working on one side 3 or so years later.
 I have three functioning pairs currently, allowing for swapping if a battery runs out (9 hours of battery life, or so).

 One of the biggest perks is that my hearing aids can toggle to a program that disables their built-in microphones.
 Thus I get music nice and clear while effectively wearing ear plugs.
 This was particularly great when I still had to mow the lawn during the summer!
 Or when using public transportation.
 Having the audio in both ears is particularly useful for phone conversations as well.

 Some details from the first image:

 1) A mono jack is added to each earphone.
 A short custom cable plugs into the jack.